Louisiana Scholars' College: Paradigms of Nature

 The several Paradigms of Nature courses explore essential elements of mathematics and the natural sciences over four semesters, developing skill in quantitative reasoning and experimental procedure, together with an understanding of the main theoretical postulates of modern science.

 In the one credit-hour Science Seminar, students read, discuss, and analyze works of general interest concerning science topics.

 Writing

 Writing-intensive seminars are offered to first-year students on various topics.
 Offerings have included Music and World Cultures, Selfhood and Community, Writing About Film, Southern Fiction, and Interdisciplinary Approaches to Gender.
-The College offers options in French, Spanish, Russian, Greek, and Latin, and requires that students study at least four semesters of the language of their choice.
+The College offers options in French, Spanish, Russian, Greek, and Latin, and requires that students study at least four semesters of a language of their choice.

 Academic Major

 While completing the Common Curriculum, a student may choose to develop a more individualized program in one of the concentrations within the major in Liberal Arts, or may choose to pursue a traditional major.
-Each student is assisted in this decision making process by an academic advisor within the Scholars' College.
+Each student is assisted in this decision-making process by an academic advisor within the Scholars' College.

 The Liberal Arts Major

-Scholars' College offers the Bachelor of Arts in Liberal Arts, along with a Masters of English obtained in only five years, with six areas of concentration.
+Scholars' College offers the Bachelor of Arts in Liberal Arts, along with a Master's of English obtained in only five years, with six areas of concentration.
 The areas of concentration are: